DappDevs/presentations/content/why-ethereum.md

 ???

+Ethereum has the greatest chance for success

+Stats:
+* Most Active Developers
+* Most Interesting Projects
+* The most innovative smart contracts
+* One of the highest continuous market caps
+* The most optimism in it's future

+Ethereum Foundation:
+* Active in all aspects of dapp framework
+* Extensive research in scalability, privacy, and security
+* Major enterprise partners
+* One of the brightest minds in crypto

+Plus, *Ethereum* just sounds cool!

+What if we're wrong?
+* Skills and Knowledge transfer to competitors
+* Only differences are underlying tradeoffs and programming language
+* Develop discipline in development transferrable to other fields

++++

 Our primary reason we believe Ethereum is the best framework to develop with is that it has the greatest chance of success in the long term.